apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>List of sources to populate environment variables in the container.
+<p>Specifies a list of sources to populate environment variables in the container.
-The keys defined within a source must be a C_IDENTIFIER.
-All invalid keys will be reported as an event when the container is starting.
-When a key exists in multiple sources, the value associated with the last source will take precedence.
-Values defined by an Env with a duplicate key will take precedence.
+The keys within a source must be a C_IDENTIFIER.
+Any invalid keys will be reported as an event when the container starts.
+If a key exists in multiple sources, the value from the last source will take precedence.
+Any values defined by an Env with a duplicate key will take precedence.</p>
-Cannot be updated.</p>
+<p>This field cannot be updated.</p>
 </td>
 </tr>
 <tr>